Learning-informed parameter identification in nonlinear time-dependent PDEs: Learning-informed parameter identification

 \subsection{Differentiability of the forward operator}

 Solution methods for nonlinear optimization problems, like gradient descent or Newton-type methods, require uniform boundedness of the derivative of $\Gc$.
 Differentiability of $\Gc$ is a question of differentiability of $F$ and $\Nc$, which is discussed in the following.
-Note that there, and henceforth, we denote by $H'(a): A \rightarrow B$ the Gateaux derivative of a function $H:A \rightarrow B$ and define Gat\^eaux differentiability in the sense of \cite[Section 2.6]{Troeltzsch_optimal_control_pde_mh}, i.e., require $H'(a)$ to be a bounded linear operator.
+Note that there, and henceforth, we denote by $H'(a): A \rightarrow B$ the \commB{G\^ateaux} derivative of a function $H:A \rightarrow B$ and define \commB{G\^ateaux} differentiability in the sense of \cite[Section 2.6]{Troeltzsch_optimal_control_pde_mh}, i.e., require $H'(a)$ to be a bounded linear operator.
 The basis for differentiability of the forward operator is the following lemma, which is a direct extension of \cite[Lemma 4.12]{Troeltzsch_optimal_control_pde_mh}.